AliHassanSandhu/docker-k8s-poc/README.md

 - FastAPI-based Python microservice
 - Docker containerization with lightweight image optimization
 - Kubernetes deployment with automated health checks and scaling
-- CI/CD-ready structure with GitHub Actions support
 - Makefile for simplified build, test, and deployment commands
-- Automated versioning and tagging using Git

 ---